Lake Baikal

 Olkhon, the largest island on Lake Baikal, stretches more than one hundred kilometers and divides the lake into 2 parts.
 The island’s comparatively small territory is a combination of taiga, steppe and even a small desert.
 Its flora and fauna are unusual.
 Olkhon has been home to many tribes and peoples of Siberia and Central Asia: the bellicose Huns, Turkis, Kurykans and more.
 One of the legends connected with the island states that the "Conqueror of the Universe" is buried on the island (Genghis Khan, the great Mongol conqueror of the early 13th century).

-Sagan-Zaba cliff
+Sagan-Zaba Cliff

-The Sagan-Zaba cliff contains ancient rock paintings dating back to the 3rd century BC.
+The Sagan-Zaba Cliff contains ancient rock paintings dating back to the 3rd century BC.
 The rock drawings are the most complex among drawings found across the huge expanse from the Ural Mountains to the shores of the Pacific Ocean.

-Shamanka Crag
+Shamanka Rock

 A sacred astral center for the local Buddhists and Shamanists.
 This is the Holy of Holies for Buryats, generally regarded as one of the 9 sanctuaries of Asia, once called the Altar of Rock, which is believed to be a residence of the major deity of shamanism worshippers - Khan Khute-baabay who is said to have descended from heaven to the earth to rule human destinies.